jonathanrandall/robot_head_pi/README.md

 ### Instructions
 #### Step 1:
 Mound the stereo camera, the time of flight camera and the leds on the pef board.
 The LEDs are should be in series with 220 ohm resistors and connected to pins 17 and 26 on the pi.
 I use 220 ohms because the pi gives 3.3 volts.
+Also, I drilled 2.5mm holes to mount the electronics on the perf board.
 ![perf board](https://github.com/jonathanrandall/robot_head_pi/blob/main/images/perf_board.png)

+#### Step 2:
+Print the following three robot head pieces from the Poppy Robot Project files listed above.
+[Poppy Robot Head](https://github.com/poppy-project/Poppy-eva-head-design) <br/>
+1. The eva_head_frontBottom
+2. The head_RPi4Support
+3. The head_top-part
+They also provide some connectors to attach the tft for the face, but I'm using a pef board instead of a tft, so I just used hot glue.
+__The work for this was done by 3 students of the ENSAM Bachelor of technology at Bordeaux, France: Damien MARTY, Clément GEA and Éléa CHARPNTIER, under the supervison of Jean-Luc CHARLES and Cécile DELARUE, professors at ENSAM Bordeaux.__ I have included the STL files in this repo (in the direcotry STL), just incase they become unavaiable on the original repo.